Prerequisites

 • v - Version: This is the version of DMARC

 • p - Policy: This is telling the inbox how to process messages that fail DMARC.
-Options are none, quarantine, reject .
-It’s a best practice to use at least quarantine or reject, but you should only do it once you know your messages are delivering and fully passing DMARC.
+Options are none, quarantine, reject.
+It’s a best practice to use quarantine or reject, but you should only do it once you know your messages are delivering and fully passing DMARC.

 2. Test to Confirm Delivery and Passing